defc0n1/meteor-invites/README.md

 - Built-in `invitesAdmin` template for quick and easy management of:
 -- **Invite Requests:** So users can 'apply' for invitations via your own forms -- **Invitations:** Which you can create from scratch or from the above requests.
-- Emails for request confirmation and/or invitation creation
+- Built-in simple emails for request confirmation and/or invitation creation -OR-
+- Custom email handlers, i.e. use your own email templator, etc.

 ## Usage